mevanlc/reddit-img-dl/README.md

 Changes:

+- Fixed and added support for some image/gif hosts.
 - Downloads all files in a single folder, instead of nested folders chosen according to afew digits of the image's id.
 - All images have the post title in the filename so it's easy to search them from a file manager.